Marjan Čakarun

 Marjan Čakarun (born April 27, 1990) is a Croatian professional basketball player for BC Körmend of the Hungarian Basketball League.
 He is a 2.04 m tall center.

 Career

 Čakarun signed with Helios Suns in 2015 after playing with Kvarner 2010.

 Čakarun signed a two-year contract with Primorska in 2019.
 He led Primorska to the 2019 Slovenian Cup and was the leading scorer in the final with 32 points.

+Čakarun signed two-year contact in July 2023 with then second division Kvarner 2010.